About Sir Dorabji Tata

 Born on August 27, 1859, Sir Dorabji Tata was the firstborn of the visionary Jamsetji Tata, the Tata group Founder.
 Sir Dorabji Tata not only inherited his father’s business acumen, but also his spirit of selflessness and giving back to the society.

 In 1897, Sir Dorabji Tata married Meherbai, daughter of H. J. Bhabha, who was a spirited and sensitive woman with a penchant for English literature and playing the piano.
 Like her husband, she also strived for social causes during her lifetime, working for issues like higher education for women, and against the purdah system and untouchability.
-She also introduced India to the International Council of Women.
+She also represented India at the International Council of Women.

-Sir Dorabji Tata’s love for sports reflected through his philanthropic activities.
+Sir Dorabji Tata’s love for sports also found expression in his philanthropic activities.
 In 1919, he facilitated four athletes and two wrestlers to participate in the Antwerp Games.
 As president of the Indian Olympic Council, he financed the Indian contingent to the 1924 Paris Olympiad.
+Read about Sir Dorabji Tata: Catalyst for India's Olympic Debut

 Sir Dorabji Tata: Catalyst for India's Olympic Debut